allenai/pnp/README.md

 This library depends on DyNet with the
 [Scala DyNet bindings](https://github.com/clab/dynet/tree/master/contrib/swig).
+This library has been tested with DyNet commit `03b2be8dd83ac55e4a2c0279faf99dbd0b3a80bd`.
 See the link for build instructions.
 After building this library, run the following commands from the `pnp` root directory: